K0V0/BandzoneAndroidUnofficial/README.md

 - [ ] text on widget in bands list not changeing when song changed automatically
 - [x] change click listeners on track - missclick on free space in player causes track play again
 - [ ] ability to download tracks and in gerenal ability to run offline with downloaded content - bands info and tracklist must be downloaded if at least one track is downloaded from band
+- [ ] add incremental loading (pagination) for offline bands too (if for example 1000 results is issue for recycler view and sqlite, do research)

 ## Devices tested & issues